14 best Fairy-type Pokemon ranked: Togekiss, Sylveon, Zacian & more

-They may not be as common as Water and Fire-types within the franchise, and they may not be as well-rounded as Normal-types, but it’s definitely worth your time seeking out a strong set of Fairy-type Pokemon as they can be a powerful asset.
+They may not be as common as Water, Psychic, and Fire-types, and they may not be as well-rounded as Normal-types, but it’s definitely worth your time to seek out a strong Fairy-type Pokemon as they can be a powerful asset in any game.

-Perhaps most importantly, these are well-known Dragon killers.
-Before they were introduced in Gen VI, Dragon-types were widely considered to be the most powerful – but vulnerability to Fairy Pokemon puts a kink in their armor.
+Perhaps most importantly, Fairies are well-known Dragon killers.
+Before they were introduced in Gen VI, Dragon-types were widely considered to be the most powerful – but this added vulnerability to Fairy Pokemon puts a kink in their armor.

-Not all of them are going to be worth your time, though, and there are a few duds hidden among the gems.
+Not all of them are going to be worth your time, though, and there are a few duds hidden among the gems, so let’s look at the best Fairy Pokemon that are worth taking the time to catch and level up.

-Even though Zacian tops our list, there are also 9 other ‘mon that are worth adding to any roster.
-Our top 10 list of the most powerful Fairy-type Pokemon that you’ll find throughout the series will help you pick the cutest ‘mon that can fend off some of the strongest opponents:
+Even though Zacian tops our list, there are loads more Fairy-type Pokemon that are worth adding to your roster.
+Our list below will help you pick out the cutest and strongest Fairies throughout the franchise.

 Being a dual Fairy/Flying-type makes it a very unique combination, and it has an impressive Special Attack base stat of 120 and Special Defense base state of 115.
 With moves like Charm and Dazzling Gleam, it can become quite a powerful force.